Google Introduces New Googlebot User-Agent for More Effective Crawling On Smartphone Content

 Google’s New Googlebot User-Agent Effective Crawling on Smartphone Content

-Google announced via Google Webmaster Central Blog that the old user-agent “Googlebot-Mobile” mobile-specific crawler will be retired in the next 3 – 4 weeks.
-“Googlebot-Mobile” user-agents have been tested since 2011 to improve the mobile search experience for feature phone and smartphone users.
+Google logoGoogle announced via Google Webmaster Central Blog that the old user-agent “Googlebot-Mobile” mobile-specific crawler will be retired in 3 – 4 weeks.
+“Googlebot-Mobile” user agents have been tested since 2011 to improve the mobile search experience for feature phone and smartphone users.

-According to Zhijian He, Google’s Smartphone Search Engineer, “We’ve seen cases where a webmaster inadvertently blocked smartphone crawling or indexing when they really meant to block just feature phone crawling or indexing.”
+According to Zhijian He, Google’s Smartphone Search Engineer, “We’ve seen cases where a webmaster inadvertently blocked smartphone crawling or indexing when they meant to block just feature phone crawling or indexing.”
 Over the years, as Google developed new mobile crawlers, the company struggled to index mobile content for feature phones versus smartphones.

-Google clarified the different mobile user-agents as:
+Google clarified the different mobile user agents as follows:

-The new Googlebot for smartphones user-agent:
+The new Googlebot for smartphone user-agent:

 Mozilla/5.0 (iPhone; CPU iPhone OS 6_0 like Mac OS X)